-An employer may not require the employee to use accrued annual leave and/or compensatory time for this period.
-However, either may be used at the employee's option.
+An employer may not require the employee to use accrued annual leave for this period.
+However, annual leave may be used at the employee's option.

-In accordance with Chapter 755, Public Acts of 1994, which became effective April 12, 1994, this policy establishes guidelines and procedures for transferring sick leave to members of the Sick Leave Bank who experience a continuing disability due to illness or injury.
+In accordance with T.C.A. § 8-50-113, which became effective April 12, 1994, this policy establishes guidelines and procedures for transferring sick leave to members of the Sick Leave Bank who experience a continuing disability due to illness or injury.

 A. Eligibility Criteria for Receiving Sick Leave

 In order to receive sick leave donated by another employee, all of the following criteria must be met.
-The recipient must (1) be a current member of the institution's sick leave bank, (2) have used all accumulated sick leave, annual leave, compensatory time, and made application through the Sick Leave Bank(s) for each separate illness or recurring diagnosed illness or accident, (3) have a continuing disability resulting from personal illness or injury and be unable to work, and (4) not be receiving any other form of compensation including social security disability benefits, TIAA or Hartford long term disability benefits, Division of Claims Administration benefits, or compensation through the State Retirement Plan or Sick Leave Bank.
+The recipient must (1) be a current member of the institution's sick leave bank, (2) have used all accumulated sick leave, annual leave, and any eligible leave amount through the Sick Leave Bank(s) for each separate illness or recurring diagnosed illness or accident, (3) have a continuing disability resulting from personal illness or injury and be unable to work, and (4) not be receiving any other form of compensation including social security disability benefits, long term disability benefits, workers' compensation benefits, or compensation through the State Retirement Plan or Sick Leave Bank.

-For regular full-time employees receiving transferred leave, a "day" is defined as 7.5 hours for employees on a 37.5-workweek schedule and 8 hours for employees on a 40-hour workweek schedule.
+For regular full-time employees receiving transferred leave, a day is defined as 7.5 hours for employees on a 37.5-workweek schedule and 8 hours for employees on a 40-hour workweek schedule.
 Regular part-time employees shall receive sick leave on a prorated basis equal to the percentage of their employment to full-time employment.
 Recipients shall continue to accrue leave and service in accordance with the provisions of the appropriate policies and guidelines which shall be used prior to any donated leave.

 B. Criteria for Donating Leave

 A donating employee is not required to be a member of the Sick Leave Bank.
-If the institution has both Faculty and Staff Sick Leave Banks, employees may donate to members of both banks of the home institution.
-No transfers may be made beyond the home institution.
+MTSU has both Faculty and Staff Sick Leave Banks; employees may donate to members of both banks.
+No transfers may be made beyond MTSU.

 In order to donate sick leave to a member of the Sick Leave Bank, an employee must have a current minimum balance of 20 sick leave days, based on his/her accrual rate.
 (Example: 20 x 7.5 hours accrual rate = 150.0 hours.)
 In addition, the donor must agree to donate a minimum of 5 days of accrued leave.
 However, in the event the donor's percentage of employment exceeds that of the recipient, the minimum donation will be based on the recipient's accrual rate.
 Regular part-time employees will donate leave equal to their accrual rate.
 (Example: 10 x 3.75 hours accrual rate = 37.50.)
 The maximum amount of sick leave which an employee may donate during his/her employment at the home institution is the equivalent of 90 accrued days.